top of page

 • What kind of vehicles are best for this mission trip?

 We will work with the vehicles you bring.
 Please communicate your vehicles and drivers to us using the registration system at www.bigcreekmissions.com/go - we can't asign groups until we know what size vehicles you're bringing, and who's driving each vehicle.
 Tips: **Please keep your vehicle sizes 26 passengers or less **Please keep 1 seat open per 7-8 people.
-This allows for flexibility in transporting supplies AND staff. **PLEASE CONSIDER BRINGING TRUCKS for construction!
-Not only are they great for transporting your luggage, but they're also extremely helpful on site to carry construction supplies through the week. **Don't forget LUGGAGE: You can't put 15 people in a 15 passenger van and have room for luggage!
+This allows for flexibility in transporting supplies AND staff. **PLEASE BRING TRUCKS for construction!
+Not only are they great for transporting your luggage, but they're also extremely helpful on site to carry construction supplies through the week.
+If your construction adults are driving vans, you'll use those vans to haul tools and possibly lumber. **Don't forget LUGGAGE: You can't put 15 people in a 15 passenger van and have room for luggage!
 Car trunks, trucks, and cargo vans are helpful for luggage.
-These are the vehicles we recommend: *Personal Cars & trucks are great. *Mini-Vans are great. *Trucks for construction are extremely FANTASTICALLY wonderfully great!! *12-15 passenger vans: these are great if the drivers are trained and experienced. *Mini-buses 26 passengers or less are acceptable.
-15-25 passenger buses are almost always assigned to children's ministry, and sometimes community ministry. *Please consider having multiple drivers available for each vehicle- even rental vehicles!
+These are the vehicles we recommend: *Personal Cars & trucks are great. *Mini-Vans are great. *Trucks for construction are extremely FANTASTICALLY wonderfully exceptionally great!! *12-15 passenger vans: these are great if the drivers are trained and experienced. *Mini-buses 26 passengers or less are acceptable. but are typically assigned to children's ministry (sometimes community) *Did we mention TRUCKS for construction? *Please consider having multiple drivers available & listed for each vehicle- even rental vehicles!
 Sometimes, we need a different driver for a vehicle so the primary driver can stay in their choice of ministry!
 30 days before your trip, we ask that you provide vehicle types, vehicle primary drivers, and vehicle backup drivers so we can make group assignments.
 Remember - PLEASE LEAVE ONE SEAT AVAILABLE FOR EVERY 8 PARTICIPANTS!
-This way, we will have seats for our staff to ride along with our work groups Lastly, keep in mind this is a mission trip - and just as your church vehicles are used to transport visitors & local kids during church events back at home, you may also be transporting local kids to do mission work.
-If legalities and policies prohibit transporting anyone but "your" group, please inform us, as this will limit where your group may serve.
+This way, we will have seats for our staff to ride along with our work groups Lastly, keep in mind this is a mission trip - and just as your church vehicles are used to transport visitors & local kids during church events back at home, you may also be transporting local kids & team members to do mission work.
+If legalities and policies prohibit transporting anyone but "your" group, please inform us, as this will strictly limit where your group may serve.

 • What type ministries are available for my group?

 Your participants will choose one of three ministries for the week.
 Each individual chooses their own ministry.
-As group leader, you'll be able to monitor their choices and "assign" them to work together.
-Example: if you bring 20 participants, 5 choose construction, 5 choose community, and 10 choose children's ministry: It's likely that the 5 construction will serve together, 5 community will serve together, an 10 children's will serve together.
+As group leader, you'll be able to monitor their choices and "assign" them to work together at www.bigcreekmissions.com/go Example: if you bring 20 participants, 5 choose construction, 5 choose community, and 10 choose children's ministry: It's likely that the 5 construction will serve together, 5 community will serve together, an 10 children's will serve together.
 We strive to always have an adult representative from your church on each of your teams.
 Your groups will be blended with other teams.
 Children's Ministry: We offer exciting daycamps for children in three counties.
 We offer Christ-centered elements, summer feeding, games, activities, sports, and other activities to improve the quality of life for our kids.
 In Leslie County - we even fund and operate our county pool.
 We love our kids and ask that you help us plan some exciting events for our local children.
 At each children's ministry location, we also have teenagers who attend.
 If you love teenagers, let us know - as you may be able to help lead our teen ministry.
 These local students don't like "fluff" - but prefer relational leaders who truly care for their well-being.
 Community Ministry: Our community teams work with many local organizations We visit nursing homes & the elderly.
 We offer food and clothing giveaways.
 We deliver meals to homes, provide yard work, and serve in a variety of ways.
 This is the most diverse ministry with the most options for interaction with people.
 Construction Ministry: Our teams repair many homes in our community.
 We place priority on the people, not the project.
 If you have participants desiring to work in construction, it's important that you bring at least one skilled construction "crew chief" who can capably complete a project.
+Our summer staff have limited construction experience, so we hope you'll bring extra experience with you!

 • What is the typical daily schedule while at Big Creek?